bjomariejay/project-ticket-management-system/project-ticket-management-system/backend/development-guide.md

 ## Module Overview

-Think of the platform as a constellation of focused modules working together:

 - **Authentication & Workspaces** – manages signup, login, and scoping users to their workspace so data stays organized.
 - **Projects & Channels** – provide containers for tickets, giving teams flexibility whether they prefer project or channel metaphors.
 - **Tickets** – the heart of the system, with creation, assignment, reviewer workflows, privacy controls, and threaded discussions.